amir-s/jute/README.md

 <br>

 This version is not providing error checking.
 All functions assume the input string is in valid format of JSON.
 Also number format checking is poor.
 Improvements are welcome.
-Read the source code; it is just about 300 LOC  :simple_smile:.
+Read the source code; it is just about 300 LOC  :smile: